 Market risks are primarily mitigated through aligning assets and liabilities within agreed tolerances, in particular in terms of currencies and timing of cash flows.
-The risks relating to investment guarantees on the VA business are reinsured.
-Equity exposures from the book of unit-linked policies are managed through product design and selection of suitable investment funds.
+Following the implementation of the new UK Wealth Management reinsurance with MetLife Bermuda all of the risks on this business will be reinsured.
+Equity exposures from the non-UK book of unit-linked policies are managed through product design and selection of suitable investment funds.

-As required by the calculations to determine the SCR using the SF, the Undertaking determines the impact of changes in interest rates, equity levels and currency values (against the Euro) which are set out in the following table and explained further below.
-The Undertaking is not exposed to any material property risk.
+As required by the calculations to determine the SCR using the SF, the Undertaking determines the impact of changes in interest rates, equity levels, property risk and currency values (against the Euro) which are set out in the following table and explained further below.
 The following table shows the sensitivity in the Undertaking's capital requirements if a 1 in 200 year event (as measured by the SF) happened for each risk category.

-31-Dec-19
+31-Dec-20 €'m

-€'m
+Interest rate risk 1

-Interest rate risk 41
+Equity risk 70

-Equity risk 133
+Property Risk 11

-Currency risk 99
+Currency risk 118

 Interest-rate risk is the risk of loss arising from changes in the level of real or nominal interest rate prices or market implied interest rate volatility levels.
 The Undertaking is in particular exposed to a drop in interest rates at the long end, as some of the liability cashflows extend beyond the maturity of the asset portfolio.
+Note the SCR for interest rate has decreased over the period due to the drop in interest rates resulting in a lower shock.

 Equity risk arises from changes in equity prices (including equity index prices), or market implied equity market volatility levels.
-As the Undertaking's exposure to equity options and guarantees is reinsured, the Undertaking's retained exposure to equity risk relates to the loss of fee income on the VA and unit-linked business resulting from a fall in unit fund prices following a severe downturn in equity markets.
+As the Undertaking's exposure to equity relating to the UK Wealth Management business is to be 100% reinsured to MetLife Bermuda, the Undertaking's retained exposure to equity risk will relate to the loss of fee income on the non-UK unit-linked business resulting from a fall in unit fund prices following a severe downturn in equity markets.